Selvavijin/nasscom-vsd-soc-design-program/README.md

 In the similar way we can calculate the Cell fall delay.
 These all things are done for a temperature of 27 degree celcius.
 In the next step, we are going to use the layout to create a lef file.
 And we try to add this inverter cell in picorv32 using openlane.

+3.3.3.SKY_L3-Lab introduction to Magic tool options and DRC rules.

+3.3.4.SKY_L4-Lab introduction to Sky 140 pdk's and steps to download labs.

 4.Sky130 Day 4 - Pre-layout timing analysis and importance of good clock tree 4.1.SKY130_D4_SK1 - Timing modelling using delay tables 4.1.4.SKY_L4 - Introduction to delay tables